spex-xray/pyspextools/doc/source/install.rst

 Notes on the pyspextools dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyspextools works both in Python 2.7 and Python 3, thanks to the backports from the 'future' module.
-We try to keep
-the dependencies limited to ensure the stability of the module.
+Pyspextools works Python 3.
+We try to keep the dependencies limited to ensure the stability of the module.
 Currently, the dependencies are:

 - numpy
 - astropy
-- future (provides backward compatibility with Python 2.7)

 For the generation of documentation, the following packages are needed: